How to delete photos from an iPhone: The complete guide

 iPhone is the perfect tool for taking spontaneous, memorable photos: it’s always there, you don’t need anything else to take a shot, and you don’t even have to be a pro to make it good.
-Because of that it’s easy to get carried away and pack your phone full of photos, but when you start running out of storage it’s time for the hard part: deleting.
+Because of that it’s easy to get carried away and pack your phone full of photos.
+When you start running out of storage it’s time for the hard part: deleting.

 In this guide we’ll lay out all the tricks of removing photos, videos, and albums, as well as every iPhone user’s pet peeve: deleting all photos.